Who we are

 - We promote an environment of cooperation where conducting ourselves with respect for each other and the space is expressed through active transparency, communication, and positive accountability.

 Ace Makerspace is committed to creating an inclusive environment and is proud to be intentionally creating a diverse community.

 Why ACE works

-ACE is run by volunteers.
-The only two folks at ACE who are not volunteers are the contracted folks who come in to clean once a month and the accountant who keeps us good with the taxman.
+ACE is run by volunteers and a small dedicated group of paid staff.
 Everybody else—every teacher, every builder, every board member, steward or officer—is a volunteer and a member.

 The ACE crew of volunteers does an amazing job.
 ACE works because people are generous, and they really care about the space and other members.